“The whole world is created for the sake of marriage.”

 Rabbi Schanerman incorporates traditional text, poetry, song, and personal reflections to create a meaningful ceremony unique to each couple.

-- Rabbi Schanerman meets with the couple one to two times to get acquainted and to plan the ceremony.
+- Rabbi Schanerman meets with the couple twice to get acquainted and to plan the ceremony.

 - Interfaith wedding ceremonies do not include all traditional Jewish wedding prayers.
 We substitute creative and beautiful poetry and prayer in those places where the traditional prayers recited between two members of the Jewish religion would not be appropriate in an interfaith setting.
 An interfaith ketubah, chuppah, and the breaking of the glass are welcome additions to the ceremony.